Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 The fact that it wasn't as simple as just having a vote.

-Then all of a sudden these allegations came about about rigging and sabotage and right, just all sorts of it says uh the proceedings this comes from uh this statement here, and it goes on to say the proceedings for the poll of no confidence brought in against George uh Abergna were informally suspended in the early morning of October the twentieth.
+This comes from this statement here, and it goes on to say: the proceedings for the poll of no confidence brought in against George Aberonia were informally suspended in the early morning of October the 20th.

 This was not a formal decision taken based on procedural necessity, but rather due to the development of an impossible working atmosphere.

-The extraordinary returning officer was subjected to obstruction, intimidation, and unwarranted hostility by a number of representatives, and on account of this had no choice but to informally suspend the process uh process as cooperation and progress was rendered untenable.
+The extraordinary returning officer was subjected to obstruction, intimidation, and unwarranted hostility by a number of representatives, and on account of this, had no choice but to informally suspend the process as cooperation and progress was rendered untenable.

-Returning as a result, uh returning a result is of utmost importance.
+Returning as a result, returning a result is of utmost importance.

 The membership have voted in large numbers, and the Oxford Union Society is fundamentally a democratic institution.